-With the “rolling hills” effect of the roof and the open-space concept design, we were challenged with controlling comfort while minimising energy, as well as maximising daylight while minimising glare.
+With the “rolling hills” effect of the roof and the open-space concept design, we were challenged with controlling comfort while minimizing energy, as well as maximizing daylight while minimizing glare.

 The design team has ensured the new landside terminal meets the needs of Pittsburgh, the key stakeholders and airlines whilst benefiting the traveling public and align the facility with the needs of a modern passenger experience.

 Our approach has ensured that there is clear separation between the old and new infrastructure in order to avoid prohibitive costs associated with system upgrades.
 Working alongside the airport we are co-creating a BMS system that will integrate with the legacy systems to provide the best long term solution.

 To match the open architectural concept design, the design intent for departures is a displacement-style ventilation system.
 As this level has high floor to roof height and few walls for running risers, displacement-style ventilation allowed the open feel concept to be maintained while maximizing comfort, optimizing system size, and minimizing energy.

 Our extensive BIM capabilities have enabled the team to work with the Gensler led design team to co-ordinate and develop the airport terminal concepts and to develop our Single Analysis Model to evaluate thermal loads and develop the whole building energy model.
 This approach allowed the design team to evaluate energy conservation measures and their impact on operational costs.